AguilarLagunasArturo/twitter-api-wrapper-for-scripting/README.md

-# Twitter Wrapper for Scripting
+# Twitter API V1 Wrapper for Scripting
 This is a bare minimum implementation so you can just use it as is or add functionality on top of it.
 ## Usage
 **Clone repo**